aineko-m/iveeCore/README.md

 ## Usage
 Please take a look at the class diagram in [iveeCore/doc/iveeCore_class_diagram.pdf](https://github.com/aineko-m/iveeCore/raw/master/doc/iveeCore_class_diagram.pdf) and familiarize yourself with the iveeCore object model. iveeCore provides a simple but powerful API.
 Once configured, one can use it as demonstrated by the following examples.
-Do note that you have to have run "cli/updater.php -all" at least once before these examples will work.
+Do note that you have to have setup CREST and run "cli/updater.php -all" at least once before these examples will work.
 ```php
 <?php
 //initialize iveeCore.
 Adapt path as required.